clorenz7/qcomp_shor_fact/README.md

 Finished ModExp of bitOffset 3
 Finished ModExp of bitOffset 4
 Finished ModExp of bitOffset 5
+Finished ModExp of bitOffset 6
+Finished ModExp of bitOffset 7
 Modular Exponentiation Complete!
 QFT Complete!
-Measured Frequency: |0>
+Measured Frequency: |128>
+Continued Frac is: [2]
-Period Measured to be: 0, index: 0
+Period Measured to be: 2, index: 1
 Measured Period is inconsistent, retrying ...
 Running Period Finding Attempt #2
 State is prepared!